n123git/yw-cond/README.md

 # Roadmap
 ## v1.4
 * Has most of the features in the current version (v1.3977 as of now), but with:
-  * Improved parsing - removing legacy parsing remenants such as EOCIs and AEOCIs
+  * Improved parsing - removing legacy parsing remnants such as EOCIs and AEOCIs
   * Cond Workshop
     * A subpage which can be used to easily edit, merge and create entirely new conds!
   * Improved Light Mode
 ## v1.5
-* This update will mainly focus on making things easier to use; the lib will be easily seperatable from the UI, there will be more configs etc
+* This update will mainly focus on making things easier to use; the lib will be easily separable from the UI, there will be more configs etc
   * This will be done in preperation for being built into `yw-mod`, an upcoming project I'm working on!